linode/docs/docs/guides/databases/redis/configuring-redis-command-line/index.md

 [...]
 {{< /output >}}

-You can even use the wildcard by itself to fetch your Redis server's current (in-memory) configuration directives:
+You can even use the wildcard by itself to fetch your Redis server's current (in-memory) configuration directives.

     CONFIG GET *